-- Learn more about rat identification and environmental impacts from rats on the ADF&G Invasive Species Norway Rat (Rattus norvegicus) web page. - When tied up in rat-infested ports, deploy traps or poison bait stations near any possible spot a rat could board. - Use multiple approaches.
+- Learn more about rat identification and environmental impacts from rats on the ADF&G Invasive Species - Norway Rat (Rattus norvegicus) webpage. - When tied up in rat-infested ports, deploy traps or poison bait stations near any possible spot a rat could board. - Use multiple approaches.
 Deploy snap traps, sticky boards, and poison.
-Put traps where rat sign is found, in dark and concealed spaces, and near food or garbage. - Use fresh bait and be patient.
-Rats are wary of new items in their environment and often will not take bait for days or even weeks after it is introduced. - If you catch one rat, do not assume it is the only one.
-Re-deploy traps. - As a last resort you may need to have the vessel fumigated. - Never throw a live rat overboard.
-They are strong swimmers and may reach land.
+Put traps where rat sign is found, in dark and concealed spaces, and near food or garbage.

-1 Guidelines adapted from information available on the StopRats.org web page.
-Rat Prevention Guidelines for Vessels Wildlife Protection Guidelines version 2020.1
+&lt;sup>1 Guidelines adapted from information available on the StopRats.org web page.